liezsm/learn-typescript-fcc/README.md

 Today, I learned about using generics.
 It is one of the reusability feature in typescript wherein you can put any type inside the brackets (<T>) and this is the common and best practice way when using generics.

+### Day 14:  Abstract class

+Today, I learned about abstract class.
+It is almost the same with interface but there are some few difference.
+For example when used in another class we use the extends keyword while in interface we use the implements keyword.

 ## Code Samples